GwynethLlewelyn/goswi/README.md

 The latest versions come with (experimental) support for [New Relic](https://newrelic.com/) instrumentation (embedded Go agent).
 Setting it up is as easy as registering for the free version of New Relic, adding a new (Go) app and grabbing your license key.
 You'll only need to add the app name and the license key to `config.ini`, and, in theory at least, you'll be getting data on your New Relic console.
 Instrumentation is done via middleware, which is only active if gOSWI manages to get a valid connection to New Relic (thus, if you see any problems or slowdown, you can just remove the configuration, and no extra code will be running).

-### To-do
+#### To-do

-It seems more reasonable to switch to [OpenTelemetry](https://opentelemetry.io), instead of tying up the application with a _specific_ provider.
-New Relic is actually also compatible with Open Telemetry data collection.
+It makes more sense to switch to [OpenTelemetry](https://opentelemetry.io) than to tie up the application with a _specific_ provider.
+New Relic is also compatible with OpenTelemetry data collection.
 Also, I want to compare vendors! 😅

 ## Disclaimers and Licenses